 - This area is being reprocured, with an outcome expected Spring 2024

 - 12,277 premises (10,752 in the Shropshire Council area)

 - Subsidy available £24,042,000 (£1,958 per premise)

-Remaining premises eligible for gigabit infrastructure subsidy will fall into a larger regional/national procurement framework.
+Remaining premises eligible for gigabit infrastructure subsidy will fall into a larger cross regional procurement framework.
 BDUK is expected to issue the invitation to tender in Spring 2024

 Gigabit Broadband Voucher Scheme